We offer an exciting range of short and long courses to complement your studies.

 You will look at the gradual integration of LGBTQ+ people into society over time – from prejudice and discrimination to acceptance and inclusion – and how artistic works have mirrored these changes.

 In each session we will examine key examples of literature, song, television and film, through class analysis and discussion.
 You will study the writings of Tennessee Williams, Armistead Maupin, Rita Mae Brown, Sarah Waters and Bernadine Evaristo and the songs of artistes/musicians such as Judy Garland, Boy George, Freddie Mercury, The Pet Shop Boys and KD Lang.
-There will also be an opportunity for you to research your own chosen area of LGBTQ+ history/culture and present your findings to the class.
+T

 Come along and get knowledgeable about LGBTQ+ history and culture!

-Life Writing
+Creative Writing

 Woman writing with coffee

+How might writing about your life change the way you live it?
+Choose Life Writing to find out.
 This is an eight-month writing project where I will ask you to put your thoughts, dreams and memories into words.
 You will choose, always, which of your writing pieces you shape, and when.
 Your writing might become personal essays, reflections, a diary or you may find you are beginning to turn your experiences into fiction.

 There are some requirements.
 You need to be open to the challenges and demands of writing.
 We are not mimicking established forms and genres – the shape of your work and the way you express yourself must come from you, with the help of the group and from me.